sguox002/leetcode/dp_pattern_ii.md

 a pattern for dijkstra:

 - only give the source to source distance (other is not visited do not init the distance, otherwise will prevent adding the node into pq)
-- visited array, only when the node is popped, and is visited. (since we will process its neighboring)
+- visited array, only when the node is popped, and is visited. (since we will process its neighboring).
+It often causes problem when used improperly.
+With smaller distance pushed to pq, this is often not required.
-- relax the distance using current node.
+- relax the distance using current node's neighboring nodes.

 ```
    int networkDelayTime(vector<vector<int>>& times, int n, int k) {